Double your donation until 3 Dec

 How we help children with disabilities and complex needs

 Short breaks are a vital lifeline for disabled children and their families.
-Across the UK, we’ve 65 services for disabled children and young people.
+Across the UK, we’ve 55 residential and community short breaks services, and 14 homes for disabled children and young people.
 These range from children’s homes for disabled children to residential short breaks and community short breaks.

 Every child deserves to get the support they need to have a safe and happy childhood.
 And we’re committed to being there for children with disabilities and their families, no matter what.
 With your help, we will be.